Captive neighbors seek relief from Amazon construction noise

 For weeks on end, the relentless clang and bang from construction equipment preparing foundations for the online giant’s new headquarters has reverberated throughout Arlington County’s Pentagon City neighborhood.

 Starting at 8 a.m. each weekday, residents essentially locked into their nearby high-rise apartments can’t escape the nerve-rattling noise, rhythmically pounding more than 40 times each minute.
-All day long, they hear BOOM, BOOM, BOOM — or, does it sound more like PRIME, PRIME, PRIME?
+All day long, they hear BOOM, BOOM, BOOM — or does it sound more like PRIME, PRIME, PRIME?

 “It shakes my walls.
 It really is the equivalent of sound torture,” said Sue Sy, 41, who lives with her husband in an apartment across the street from the construction.